blackcuarzo/Android-Bootcamp/README.md

 # examples-OOP-kotlin
 These are kotlin examples of using OOP 4 pillars and SOLID

+# Instructions
-# There are several branches asociated each one with a different example, please choose the branch and download the code
+There are several branches asociated each one with a different example, please choose the branch and download the code